TokumeiOS/tokumei/README.md

 https://gitlab.archlinux.org/archlinux/archiso/

 ## Building Tokumei
-Tokumei can be built for x86_64 or i686 architectures.
+Tokumei can be built for x86_64 architectures.
 It must be built on archlinux if you want to build a 64bit edition, or archlinux32 if you want to create a 32bit edition.
 The following packages must be installed on the build system: archiso, grub, mtools, edk2-shell.
 You need to use a modified